h2oai/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 If you're looking to use H2O to help you develop your own apps, the following links will provide helpful references.

 - <a href="https://github.com/h2oai/h2o-dev/blob/master/build.gradle" target="_blank">Maven install</a>: This page provides information on how to build a version of H2O that generates the correct IDE files.

-Additionally, there is information on how to
+- <a href="http://apps.h2o.ai" target="_blank">apps.h2o.ai</a>: Apps.h2o.ai is designed to support application developers via events, networking opportunities, and a new, dedicated website comprising developer kits and technical specs, news, and product spotlights.

 - <a href="https://github.com/h2oai/h2o-droplets" target="_blank">H2O Project Templates</a>: This page provides template info for projects created in Java, Scala, or Sparkling Water.